StroeFlorin/floreonbot/README.md

 # FloreonBOT

-FloreonBOT is an open-source Telegram Bot built using **Java with Spring**, designed to enhance group chat experiences by providing various utilities such as weather updates, conversation summaries, and AI-driven responses using ChatGPT.
+FloreonBOT is an open-source Telegram Bot built using **Java with Spring**, designed to enhance group chat experiences by providing various utilities such as weather updates, conversation summaries, and AI-driven responses using AI.
 More features are planned to be added in the future.

 ## Features

 - **Weather Checking**

   - Provides real-time weather information for a specified location.
-  - Example Usage: `/weather Bucharest`
+  - Example Usage: `/weather Bucharest` or `/temperature Bucharest` or `/forecast Bucharest`
-  - Utilizes OpenWeather API.
+  - Utilizes OpenWeather API and Open-meteo API.

 - **Conversation Summarization**

   - Generates a summary of conversations within a specified number of hours.
-  - Example Usage: `/summary 1` (Provides a summary of the last 1 hour of conversation.)
+  - Example Usage: `/summary 3` (Provides a summary of the last 3 hours of conversation in a group chat.)

+- **Ask Gemini**

+  - Allows users to ask questions and receive AI-generated responses from Gemini.
+  - Example Usage: `/Gemini What's the temperature of the Sun?`

 - **Ask ChatGPT**

   - Allows users to ask questions and receive AI-generated responses from ChatGPT.
-  - Example Usage: `/ask Why are the plants green?`
+  - Example Usage: `/chatgpt Why are the plants green?`

 - **Ask ChatGPT with Web Search**

   - Integrates web search capabilities to provide updated and relevant answers.
-  - Example Usage: `/askweb What happened today?`
+  - Example Usage: `/chatgptweb What happened today?`

+- **Joke**

+  - The bot sends a random joke based on specified categories or topics.
+  - Example Usage:
+    - `/joke` (sends a random joke)
+    - `/joke programming` (sends a programming-related joke)
+    - `/joke dad` (sends a dad joke)

+- **Dice**

+  - Roll a dice.
+  - Example Usage: `/dice`

+- **Vanish**

+  - Deletes a specific number of messages from the chat.
+  - Example Usage: `/vanish 30`

 - **Planned Features**